 The reason is, I think, that there is no ‘aberration’ or mismatch in the processes of natural selection and sexual selection.
 These two variables have to be maintained for reaching a viable population, and, therefore, a viable economy as well.

 In the picture you can see an peacock with an impressive tail trying to seduce the Peahen.
 Makes me wonder how he manages to move around with a tail as big as that, but that doesn’t matter right?
 Cause we don’t have to move around anymore to survive.
 We live in the reminiscent of a world that values the fetishism of commodities (Karl Marx) and the goal of putting pleasure before the values that lead to them.
-And in the end, as Alan Watts coined it, is that we have to redefine what pleasure or happiness means to use in the world that is unfolding on the tip of ones feet and hands while the sheets are being pulled from my bed daily.
+And in the end, as Alan Watts coined in his own flair is that we have to redefine what pleasure or happiness means to use in the world that is unfolding on the tip of ones feet and hands while the sheets are being pulled from my bed daily.

-So the way I see it, today’s world stage is not much different then those other big empires in the sense that everything comes to an end, and that every system, economic, natural or political, has a finite point of entropy due to ever enlarging negative feedback loops running throughout the greater system, causing an inevitable reboot so to say when shit starts to hit the fan more intensely causing collateral damage all around.
+So the way I see it, today’s world stage is not much different then those other big empires in the sense that everything comes to an end, and that every system, economic, natural or political, has a finite point of entropy due to ever enlarging negative feedback loops running throughout the greater system, causing an inevitable reboot so to say when shit starts to hit the fan more intensely causing collateral dirty damage all around.

 So by seeing the economy as a complex and adaptive system there will always be moments in which some (necessary evils) crisis and chaos redeems the society into renewal and equilibrium.
 Such an renewal is generated through self-organising processes, which is a bottom up approach, an (r)evolution from ‘grassroots’ level so to speak.